syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Watermark.md

 # Watermark

-The `watermark` text is used to display some information regarding the SfAutoComplete.
-This watermark is visible when textbox is empty or null.
-The watermark text disappears when the user begin to type in the SfAutoComplete control.
+The `Watermark` property is used to display placeholder information in the SfAutoComplete control.
+This watermark is visible when the text box is empty or null.
+The watermark text disappears when the user begins to type in the SfAutoComplete control.

 {% highlight C# %}